 The Company may be a party to financial instruments with off-balance sheet risk in the normal course of business to meet the financial needs of its companies.
-At December 31, 2016, the Company's only off-balance sheet arrangements consisted of \$157.0 million of unfunded commitments, which was comprised of \$143.1 million to provide debt financing to certain of its portfolio companies, \$1.3 million to provide equity financing to SLF JV I and \$12.6 million related to unfunded limited partnership interests.
+As of June 30, 2017, the Company's only off-balance sheet arrangements consisted of \$147.7 million of unfunded commitments, which was comprised of \$133.9 million to provide debt financing to certain of its portfolio companies, \$1.3 million to provide equity financing to SLF JV I and \$12.5 million related to unfunded limited partnership interests.
 As of September 30, 2016, the Company's only off-balance sheet arrangements consisted of \$215.7 million of unfunded commitments, which was comprised of \$191.7 million to provide debt financing to certain of its portfolio companies, \$14.1 million to provide debt and equity financing to SLF JV I and \$9.9 million related to unfunded limited partnership interests.
-Such commitments are subject to its portfolio companies' satisfaction of certain financial and nonfinancial covenants and involve, to varying degrees, elements of credit risk in excess of the amount recognized in the Company's Consolidated Statements of Assets and Liabilities and are not reflected on our Consolidated Statements of Assets and Liabilities.
-The fair value of the Company's unfunded commitments is considered to be immaterial as the yield determined at the time of underwriting is expected to be materially consistent with the yield upon funding.
+Such commitments are subject to its portfolio companies' satisfaction of certain financial and nonfinancial covenants and may involve, to varying degrees, elements of credit risk in excess of the amount recognized in the Company's Consolidated Statements of Assets and Liabilities.

-A summary of the composition of unfunded commitments (consisting of revolvers, term loans with delayed draw components, SLF JV I subordinated notes and LLC interests, and limited partnership interests) as of December 31, 2016 and September 30, 2016 is shown in the table below:
+A list of unfunded commitments by investment (consisting of revolvers, term loans with delayed draw components, SLF JV I subordinated notes and LLC interests, and limited partnership interests) as of June 30, 2017 and September 30, 2016 is shown in the table below: